DO BUSINESS TILL I COME

 11 He came to His own, and His own did not receive Him.

-During the trial of Jesus, in spite of the fact that Pilate said he found no fault in Christ, yet the people wanted Jesus crucified.
+During the trial of Jesus, although Pilate said he found no fault in Him, yet the Jews wanted Him crucified.

 4 Pilate then went out again, and said to them, “Behold, I am bringing Him out to you, that you may know that I find no fault in Him.”